dcao1205/1800_202510_DTC07/README.md

 Example:

-This client-side JavaScript web application provides real-time weather updates for cities worldwide.
-It simplifies accessing weather information through an intuitive mobile-first interface, allowing users to input a city name and receive data on temperature, humidity, and conditions.
+Our team, DTC-07, is developing a platform exclusively designed for students, offering enhanced features with a modern, simple user interface to make buying and selling second-hand textbooks easier.

-Developed for the [Course Name] course, applying User-Centred Design practices, agile project management processes, integrating a weather API, and Firebase backend services.
+Developed for the COMP 1800 course, applying User-Centred Design practices, agile project management processes, and Firebase backend services.

 ---

 ## Features

 Example:
-- Real-time weather updates for any city.
+- Create and customize a profile page
+- Adding/Deleting custom listings
-- Responsive design for desktop and mobile.
+- Search for and filter/sort for a listing you want
-- Displays temperature, humidity, and weather conditions.
+- Save listings to your account for later
+- Message the owner of a listing or delete a message you have already sent
+- View and respond to messages people have sent you

 ---

 ## Technologies Used

 Example:
-- **Frontend**: HTML, CSS, JavaScript
+- **Frontend**: HTML, CSS, JavaScript, Bootstrap
 - **Backend**: Firebase for hosting
-- **Database**: Firestore
+- **Database**: Firestore, Firebase Storage
-- **API**: OpenWeatherMap API

 ---

 ## Usage

 Example:
-1. Open your browser and visit `http://localhost:3000`.
+1. Open your browser and visit `https://comp1800-61585.web.app/`.
-2. Enter the name of the city in the search bar and press enter.
-3. View the weather information displayed on the screen.
+2. Create an account and fill out user information according to instructions
+3. Type a search term in the search bar to find matching listings
+4. Click "contact seller" to message the seller
+5. Click the "Add" button in the navbar to add a custom listing

 ---